Houston PMI at 52.4 (up 2.2 points)

 Lead Times Expanding

-Finished Goods Inventories Expanding
+Finished Goods Inventories Contracting

 Please click here to go to the hardcopy version of the report.